lilei1/B_distachyon_Kate/Tutorial.md

 But for this genes, there are several Arabidopsis genes clustered with single Brachypodium genes, so I am not exactly sure if this gene works.
 Maybe their real orthologs get lost, and it is hard to say.

+#After carefully check the mutants in the [Phytozome] (https://phytozome.jgi.doe.gov/jbrowse/index.html?data=genomes%2FBdistachyonBd21_3_er%2F&loc=Bd4%3A48682891..48700870&tracks=Mutant_Sites_Impactful%2CMutant_Sites%2CDNA%2CUserBlastResults%2CGaps%2CBlastx_protein%2CBlatx_BasalEmbryophyte%2CBlatx_Dicots%2CRNAExpression%2CBlatx_Monocots%2CAlt_Transcripts%2CTranscripts%2CPASA_assembly%2CRepeatMasker%2CT-DNAInsertionSites%2CPASA_align_EST&highlight=), I found that there are 44 mutants with mutations in this gene.
+But only one have nonsense mutation (NaN2154_Bd4_48691883_Het), 11 have nonsynnomous mutations.
+John suggested we can give the seeds with the nonsense mutations.
+I attached the info of the mutant in the directory.